 - When your service is faulty and Virgin Media cannot fix it – This rarely happens, but if your Virgin Media services develop a fault (ultra-slow broadband, outages, TV interruptions and so on) and you have given Virgin Media four weeks to fix it and it has failed to do so, you can leave without charge

 - When you are getting broadband at a fraction of the speeds promised – Virgin Media will supply you with the average speed you should expect at your address when you sign up.
+Virgin Media offers a Minimum Guaranteed Download Speed, guarantees your minimum download speed is 50% of the advertised speed of the service on the date that you placed the order and is set out in the speeds table Virgin Media sends to you.
 If your speeds fall below the promised level then you may have grounds to leave without charge, provided Virgin Media cannot remedy the situation.
 Do remember, though, that when measuring your speed you must do so with a computer attached with a LAN cable to the router.
 Wifi cannot deliver the full speeds available on the Virgin Media network and should not be used if you wish to see what speed you're getting

 Cancelling Virgin Media if you're out of contract